aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 tags = ["tutorial", "initialize", "ParallelCluster"]
 +++

-Typically, to configure AWS ParallelCluster, you use the command [**pcluster configure**](https://docs.aws.amazon.com/parallelcluster/latest/ug/getting-started-configuring-parallelcluster.html) and then provide the requested information, such as the AWS Region, Scheduler, and EC2 Instance Type.

-The following commands generate a new keypair, query the EC2 metadata to get the Subnet ID, VPC ID.
+The following commands generate a new key pair, query the EC2 metadata to get the Subnet ID, VPC ID.
 These will be used in the next section.

 {{% notice info %}}Don't skip this step, creating key-pair step is very important for the later steps, please follow instruction bellow.
 {{% /notice %}}